our community

 Elissa Heil

-Robert E. Caplan, Chair of the Board of Directors, and Romeo Azondekon, Vice Chair of the Board of Directors, serve as ex officios on all committees.
+Romeo Azondekon, Chair of the Board of Directors, and Beck Moore, Vice Chair of the Board of Directors, serve as ex officios on all committees.

 Director Emeritus